nicky-suss/Gamem/src/Csharp/Base/README.md

 - **[Gamem.Stride](https://www.nuget.org/packages/Gamem.Stride) for Stride**
 [![NuGet Version](https://img.shields.io/nuget/v/Gamem.Stride?logo=nuGet&labelColor=28333C&color=FFFFFF)](https://www.nuget.org/packages/Gamem.Stride) [![NuGet Downloads](https://img.shields.io/nuget/dt/Gamem.Stride?logo=nuget&labelColor=28333C&color=FFFFFF)](https://www.nuget.org/packages/Gamem.Stride)

+### ⚠️ 3.3.0-dev
+This version is not ready for production use and may contain bugs and issues.
+API can be changed, so please be sure about that.
+But feel free to check it and **[open issues](https://github.com/nicky-suss/Gamem/issues)** if you find some bugs! 💓

 **Gamem is a C# library of Physics, Math and Geometry helpers, created for you to type code in one line instead of huge formulas.
 It works everywhere!
 From Console to [Unity](https://unity.com), [Godot](https://godotengine.org), [MonoGame](https://monogame.net) and other engines and frameworks!**

 ## Features